zakcroft/backbone-todo/README.md

-##A simple todo app using local storage.
+##A Backbone todo app using local storage.

 Using;